aehrc/sql-on-fhir-evaluation/README.md

 - [Assessment of Racial and Ethnic Differences in Oxygen Supplementation Among Patients in the Intensive Care Unit](https://jamanetwork.com/journals/jamainternalmedicine/fullarticle/2794196)
 - [R-Unpaired Two Samples Wilson-Cox Test](http://www.sthda.com/english/wiki/unpaired-two-samples-wilcoxon-test-in-r#:~:text=The%20unpaired%20two%2Dsamples%20Wilcoxon,two%20independent%20groups%20of%20samples)
 - [R - comorbidity package](https://www.theoj.org/joss-papers/joss.00648/10.21105.joss.00648.pdf)

+## TODO

+- [ ] Write script for pathling encoding from JSON (the parquet version does not seem to work)
+- [ ] Connect export notebook the demo datasource
+- [ ] Discuss with John the correct approach for dealing with codes (race + ethnicity)
+-